A public university preparing students for success

 Be sure to visit the Financial Aid Office’s page for more information or contact the Financial Aid Office directly at 785.670.1151 or email@example.com (Please include your Washburn ID number in your correspondence so we may better assist you).

 Paying for college may seem like a challenge, but Washburn University offers a number of scholarships to keep your education affordable.
 Most freshmen are eligible to receive academic scholarships, and the Office of Admissions also awards scholarships to transfer students.
 Special scholarships are available according to students’ interests and achievements.
 Many academic departments offer scholarships to undergraduates, too.
 Washburn's scholarship deadline is December 1, but we award scholarships on a first-come, first-serve basis.
 The sooner you apply, the better chance you will have of receiving an award.

 Washburn University makes applying for scholarships easy.
 Simply complete your application file by December 1.

 For freshmen, a complete application file includes the application for admission; a one-time, $20 application fee; official high school transcript; and official ACT scores.
 Scholarship Application

 For transfer students, a complete application file includes the application for admission; a one-time, $20 application fee; and official transcripts from EACH post-secondary school the student has attended.

 Be sure to check the complete listing of scholarships offered by Washburn University

 to verify for which awards you might be eligible.

-The Office of Admissions is temporarily located in the Bradbury Thompson Alumni Center during the renovation of Morgan Hall (see the concept below).
-The BTC is located off of 17th and Jewel, across from White Concert Hall.
+The Office of Admissions is located in the newly-renovated Morgan Hall (see the concept below).
+Morgan Hall is located off of 17th and College.

 Office of Admissions